 - 14.1 Wear suitable footwear that will protect your feet.
-These should be flat or low-heeled, slip resistant and provide adequate upper protection. - 14.2 During delivery/collection/loading protective footwear should be worn as required.
+These should be flat or lowheeled, slip resistant and provide adequate upper protection. - 14.2 During delivery/collection/loading protective footwear should be worn asProduced by:Date:Checked by:SACDate:09/09/2021Approved by:MNDate:10/09/2021 required.